it3xl/linked-server-alias-workaround/README.md

-# Workaround for aliasing on Linked Servers in SQL Server
+# Workaround for dynamic aliasing of Linked Servers in MS SQL Server

 Microsoft SQL server doesn't allow you to have a reference to a linked server or a dynamic alias.
 This is an infamous feature and view of Microsoft, for decades.
 There are no aliases for server-level objects.